rdisipio/multilingual-llm-symmetry/README.md

 The goal is simply to provide a clear, reproducible way to observe multilingual consistency in practice.

 ## Statistical Treatment
 The Kolmogorov–Smirnov (K-S) metric measures how different two probability distributions are by looking at the maximum gap between their cumulative curves.
 It’s a simple, normalized and non-parametric way to quantify how far apart two distributions are, without making assumptions about their shape.
+Lower values indicate higher compatibility, higher values hint at different underlying distributions.

 A sliced K-S metric compares two sets of embeddings by projecting them onto many random directions and measuring how different their 1-D distributions are.
 Averaging over these projections gives a single score (with an associated uncertainty) that reflects how similar the two original high-dimensional distributions are.